-32 The Proposed List of Fisheries for 2018 (82 FR 47424 October 10, 2017) would remove the Category III AK halibut longline/set line (state and Federal waters) fishery from the LOF as this fishery is covered by AK Gulf of Alaska halibut longline and AK BSAI halibut longline fisheries on the LOF, and the AK BSAI halibut longline fishery would be listed as a Category III fishery.
+18 The Proposed List of Fisheries for 2018 (82 FR 47424 October 10, 2017) would remove the Category III AK halibut longline/set line (state and Federal waters) fishery from the LOF as this fishery is covered by AK Gulf of Alaska halibut longline and AK BSAI halibut longline fisheries on the LOF, and the AK BSAI halibut longline fishery would be listed as a Category III fishery.
 This fishery is proposed for classification in Category III based on analogy to other halibut longline fisheries.
+The GOA sablefish longline fishery is listed as Category II, and the GOA sablefish pot fishery is listed as Category III.